 Within each school, Head Teachers will issue both verbal and written guidance from time to time and will make available appropriate training to help everyone deal with this difficult issue.
 A statement of guidance follows this letter.
-The DfE has published updated guidance for all schools on their duties to safeguard and promote the wellbeing of children, 'Keeping Children Safe in Education' (DfE, September 2019).
+The DfE has published updated guidance for all schools on their duties to safeguard and promote the wellbeing of children, 'Keeping Children Safe in Education' (DfE, September 2020).
 It is important that you are familiar with this guidance and, as a statutory minimum, have read and can demonstrate your understanding of your responsibilities in relation to Keeping Children Safe in Education Part 1 and Annex A.

 Finally, having said all this, it is still important for all of us to retain an appropriate balance.
-The United Learning Board greatly appreciate the devotion and commitment of all of you who work in our schools.
+United Learning greatly appreciates the devotion and commitment of all of you who work in our schools.
 We know that your work is effective because every day you respect and care for children, enjoy their company and celebrate their achievements.
 The trust placed in us as we guide young people through their formative years is huge; we all need to help each other shoulder this responsibility to the very best of our ability.
+Thank you again for all you're doing for children and young people through this particularly difficult time.
+Whether you are working with pupils coming in to school, providing online learning, or supporting the core operations, your commitment and support for the schools and the children has been inspiring.